ucsb-cs156/jgrade2/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* This is an update fork of the original [jGrade](https://github.com/tkutcher/jgrade).
+* This is an update of the original [jGrade](https://github.com/tkutcher/jgrade).
-* The checkstyle grader uses `maven-checkstyle-plugin`.
+* Originally developed by [dscpsyl](https://github.com/dscpsyl) and directed by [pconrad](https://github.com/pconrad)
+* Maintained by the CMPSC 192 course staff and students at University of California, Santa Barbara

 <p align="right">(<a href="#readme-top">back to top</a>)</p>